jordenc/com.lg.hombot/README.md

 # Changelog
 **Version 0.9.5:**
 - Added ability to change IP of your Hombot device
+- **Sadly, this means you will have to remove your device and add it again**

 **Version 0.9.4:**
 - Conditions are now available